moquist/datomic-schematode/README.md

     Benny always bought the best and piled it high.
 The sandwich was delicious.

-Datomic Schematode takes your concise schema expression and expands upon it, so you can d/transact without explaining everything yourself.
+Datomic Schematode takes your concise schema expression and expands upon it, so you can d/transact without explaining every detail yourself.
 It’s better than a talking worm.

 Uses https://github.com/Yuppiechef/datomic-schema .